git-cola/git-cola/README.md

 ## PACKAGING NOTES

-Git Cola by installs its modules into the default Python site-packages directory (eg.  `lib/python2.7/site-packages`), and in its own private `share/git-cola/lib` area by default.
+Git Cola installs its modules into the default Python site-packages directory (eg. `lib/python2.7/site-packages`), and in its own private `share/git-cola/lib` area by default.
 The private modules are redundant and not needed when cola's modules have been installed into the site-packages directory.

 Git Cola will prefer its private modules when the `share/git-cola/lib` directory exists, but they are not required to exist.
-This directory is optional, and can be safely removed if the cola modules have been installed into site-pacakges.
+This directory is optional, and can be safely removed if the cola modules have been installed into site-pacakges and are importable through the default `sys.path`.

 To suppress the installation of the private (redundant) `share/git-cola/lib/cola` package, specify `make NO_PRIVATE_LIBS=1 ...` when invoking `make`,